glynester/Hipster-Till/README.md

 Used TTD and tests were written using Jasmine.

 # Using the Program
+Clone the git repository onto your local system.

 ## Without web interface
 Load index.html into a browser on a server (see "Running a webserver in UBUNTU" below).
+Once index.html has opened in a browser, open up a developer console.
 In the developer console, type the following:

 **Create the till:**